Today (Sept 23), the United Auto Workers

-Today (Sept 23), the United Auto Workers (UAW) strike against General Motors enters its eighth day.
-Talks are expected to continue for at least several days.
-Neither side has indicated that any progress is being made.
+(UAW) strike against General Motors enters its eighth day.
+Talks are expected to continue for at least

+that this is a no-win issue for them.
 So where does your Favorite Blogger stand?
 Should workers have the right to form labor unions and strike for better pay and working conditions?

 Yes, absolutely.